10 Things the Unnatural Links Penalty Taught me [Google SEO]

 Thus you have to look out each day.
 What was perfectly OK yesterday may harm your rankings today.

-That’s why Google already starts to prepare webmasters for upcoming updates like Apple does with their new iPhones.
+That’s why Google already starts to prepare publishers for upcoming updates like Apple does with their new iPhones.

 2. You can always overlook something